ember-learn/cli-guides/guides/advanced-use/project-layouts.md

-Ember CLI offers two different options for the layout of project files - `classic` and `pods`.
+Ember CLI offers two different options for the layout of project files—`classic` and `pods`.

 ## Classic layout
 The classic project structure is the default when creating a new Ember app or addon.
 The classic project structure organizes the filesystem by entity types.